 If this should be a pinned installation (that is the environment we use to build and test), we need to install some pinned dependencies first.
-They should match the version of the targeted privacyIDEA:
+They should match the version of the targeted privacyIDEA.
+You can get the latest version tag from the GitHub release page or the PyPI package history (e.g. "3.3.1"):

+'''

+(privacyidea)$ export PI_VERSION=3.3.1

-''' (privacyidea)$ pip install -r https://raw.githubusercontent.com/privacyidea/
+(privacyidea)$ pip install -r https://raw.githubusercontent.com/privacyidea/

+→privacyidea/v${PI_VERSION}/requirements.txt

-→privacyidea/v3.0.2/requirements.txt '''
+'''